-Through our Homeless Law program, we have seen the volatile and unaffordable nature of the private rental market.
-All it takes is for one thing to go wrong – the kids getting sick or the car breaking down – for Victorians to fall behind in rent, and be on the brink of eviction into homelessness.
+Without enough affordable and safe housing, many people are at risk of homelessness, or unable to exit homelesness in Australia.
+All it takes is for one thing to go wrong – the kids getting sick, or the car breaking down – for many in our community to fall behind in rent and to end up on the brink of homelessness.

 Despite significant progress in some state-based rental laws and policies, the residential tenancies system still leaves vulnerable Australians at risk of eviction into homelessness.
 Legal issues take a heavy toll on Australians who are facing housing insecurity, exacerbating housing and financial stress, isolation, health problems, unemployment and justice system interactions.
 Legal issues cause and compound homelessness, often making it impossible for people to move into stable housing.
 At the same time, there is an ongoing shortage of social and affordable housing, leaving many people in chronic rental stress in the private market.

 Around 55,000 Victorian households are waiting for housing.

 The average wait time for social housing is 15 months.

 As Victoria’s specialist free legal service for people experiencing or at risk of homelessness, Justice Connect has spent over 20 years holistically preventing homelessness in our community.

 To ensure that more Australians can stay safely housed, we advocate for increased access to integrated legal and social work supports, addressing key drivers of homelessness such as family violence and financial insecurity, and the need for a national plan to end homelessness